sib-swiss/NGS-variants-training/docs/day1/server_login.md

 echo bird
 ```

-However, if you want to change the command, you would have to change it for all the three command calls.
+However, if you want to change the command (add an option for example), you would have to change it for all the three command calls.
 Amongst others for that reason, you want to write the command only once.
 You can do this with a for-loop, like this:

 ```sh
 #!/usr/bin/env bash